pycontribs/pyrax/docs/cloud_files.md

 	Name: example
 	# of objects: 0

 Please note that if you call `create_container()` more than once with the same name, the request is ignored, and a reference to the existing container with that name is returned.
-This is useful for cases where you want to get a reference to a container, creating it if it doesn't yet exist.
+This is useful for cases where you want to get a reference to a container, creating it if it does not yet exist.

 ## Listing All Containers
 You can also query `pyrax.cloudfiles` for all the containers on the system.
 There are two methods for this: `list_containers()` and `get_all_containers()`.
-The difference between these methods is that `list_containers()` returns a list of the *names* of all containers, while `get_all_containers()` returns a list of Container *objects* representing each container:
+The difference between these methods is that `list_containers()` returns a list of the *names* of all containers, while `get_all_containers()` returns a list of `Container` *objects* representing each container:

 	print "list_containers:", cf.list_containers()
 	print "get_all_containers:", cf.get_all_containers()